 Using two strands of embroidery floss, blanket stitch the sides of the stocking front and back together.
 I used green floss to complement my green stocking felt.
 Be sure to secure your stitches well at the beginning and the end.

 Next, fold your white stocking cuff in half and blanket stitch the side seam together, by starting at the bottom (as shown here on the left below).
 I used two strands of white embroidery floss to match the white cuff.
 Don’t trim your thread when you get to the top.
 You can use this thread to continue blanket stitching the cuff to the stocking top.
 Slip the cuff over the top of the stocking.
 Fold the pink hanger loop in half and tuck it between the stocking and cuff at the back of the stocking (as shown on the right below).

 Using the remaining white floss, blanket stitch the cuff to the stocking top, being careful to stitch in the pink hanger loop as you go.
-Also ensure that you stitch all the way around the stocking top, so that it can still open up.
 When you’re done, it will look something like this;

 - be sure to secure your stitches well.
 You don’t want your little mouse unravelling!

 - use small tight whip stitches, so that the mouse is the feature, and not your stitching!

 - being a small project, with small parts, this mouse is only suitable for gentle supervised play by children over the age of three.

 Now that I’ve completed this cute project, I’m imagining all sorts of adorable additions to the mouse’s wardrobe and decor.
 I’d love to see what you come up with too.